KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 	Sub-Topic(s): none, is sub-peripheral to light class This peripheral has no discovery support as of now.

+### Shelly dimmer
+	Configuration string: "SHD"
+	Purpose: will consume all light commands (dimm/color) and forward it to a neopixel string Input Sub-Topic(s): none, is sub-peripheral to light class Ouput Sub-Topic(s): publishes the wattage to "SHD_POWER" every 30 sec This peripheral has no discovery support as of now but is in parted given by the light class

 ### Simple light / relay
 	Configuration string: "SL" / "SL*" / "SLN*"  with * = {0..5, 12..16}, default is 12
 	Purpose: will consume simple light commands and toggle the pin that is connected to the relay in a Sonoff basic/touch